jcmcnch/MGPrimerEval/README.md

 Install phyloFlash into its own environment and run the database install script (will take some hours as phyloFlash runs quality-control steps on the database but this only needs to be run once):

 ```
+#Install mamba into your base environment (if not already installed)
+conda install -c conda-forge mamba
+#Use mamba to create phyloFlash environment
 mamba create -c conda-forge -c bioconda --name pf sortmerna=2.1b phyloflash
+#If you're getting errors, you may need to run `conda update conda` or do a fresh install of miniconda if updating is not easy (sometimes you get all sorts of incompatibilities which can just be solved by a fresh install)
 conda activate pf
 #change directory to suit your needs
 mkdir -p ~/databases/phyloFlash-db/